As far as I can tell the only difference between the -22 and -22A is

-with one that has the DTMF dialing pad built in.
+replaced with one that has the DTMF (Wiki) dialing pad

 The SB-22 is what's called a Local Battery (LB) type of board,

-that the phones used to ring the board need to have hand generators.
+meaning that the phones used to ring the board need to have hand

-a cordboard.
-This is because switches are not used to
+called a cordboard.
+This is because switches are not used

-interconnect the lines, pull out cords are used.
-Switchboards do
+to interconnect the lines, pull out cords are used.

-not use cords and instead the lines are interconnected by operating
+Switchboards do not use cords and instead the lines are

 Note that the latch that holds the lid on the SB-22() for transport, can also hold the lid above the SB-22() to act as a place for reminders.
 When two SB-22() are stacked this same latch mechanism will allow the two to be solidly connected and then have one cover attached to the top.
 The manuals don't mention it, but the cover could also be attached pointing down to angle the face of the switchboard up to face the operator.